 A marketing strategy like that will soon attract enough mugs with their tongues hanging out and their debit cards at the ready to hoover up every available drop.

-“Unfit for public officewasn't that the verdict on Lord Forkbender when he was the Dome Secretary and running the Millennium Dome into the ground?
+reader commentUnfit for public office—wasn't that the verdict on Lord Forkbender when he was the Dome Secretary and running the Millennium Dome into the ground?
 And wasn't he one of the Tony B. Liar stooges who persuaded the then Attorney General to declare the illegal war against Iraq in 2003 legal?

 “He sounds just the bloke to apply another coating of whitewash to the Labour party over anti-Semitism.
 Of course, the present he'll get afterwards is a bit of a problem.
 Lady Chuckabutty was elevated to the House of Frauds for her whitewash job.
 But old Forkbender is already there.”
 N.A.C.